databricks/terraform-provider-databricks/docs/resources/user.md

 * `force` - (Optional) Ignore `cannot create user: User with username X already exists` errors and implicitly import the specific user into Terraform state, enforcing entitlements defined in the instance of resource. _This functionality is experimental_ and is designed to simplify corner cases, like Azure Active Directory synchronisation.
 * `force_delete_repos` - (Optional) This flag determines whether the user's repo directory is deleted when the user is deleted.
 It will have no impact when in the accounts SCIM API.
 False by default.
 * `force_delete_home_dir` - (Optional) This flag determines whether the user's home directory is deleted when the user is deleted.
 It will have not impact when in the accounts SCIM API.
 False by default.
 * `disable_as_user_deletion` - (Optional) When deleting a user, set the user's active flag to false instead of actually deleting the user.
-Only takes effect when in the accounts SCIM API.
-True by default.
+This flag is exclusive to force_delete_repos and force_delete_home_dir flags.
+True by default for accounts SCIM API, false otherwise.

 ## Attribute Reference